In case you were wondering...

 At the moment, I do not have any openings, but if you like my stories and enjoy helping other readers by writing reviews on your blog and/or sites like Goodreads, Amazon, CBD, BN, etc., I'd love to hear from you!
 Feel free to drop me a note on the contact page, and when an opening arises, I'll be in touch!
 Thank you.

-Will there be a sequel to My Heart Belongs in Ruby City, Idaho?
+What happened to My Heart Belongs in Ruby City, Idaho?